Michael Kidd (physician)

-Michael Richard Kidd AM (born 11 November 1959) is an Australian medical practitioner, academic and author.
-He is a past president of the Royal Australian College of General Practitioners (RACGP) and a past president of the World Organization of Family Doctors (WONCA).
+Michael Richard Kidd (born 11 November 1959) is an Australian medical practitioner, academic and author.
+He is Professor of Global Primary Care and Future Health Systems at the University of Oxford and Director of the Centre for Future Health Systems at the University of New South Wales.
+He is a past president of the Royal Australian College of General Practitioners (RACGP) a past president of the World Organization of Family Doctors (WONCA) and former Deputy Chief Medical Officer with the Australian Government Department of Health and Aged Care.

-Background
+Early life and education

+Kidd was born 11 November 1959 in Melbourne, Victoria.

-Michael Kidd was educated at Belle Vue Primary School, and later Trinity Grammar School, Melbourne.
+He was educated at Belle Vue Primary School, and later Trinity Grammar School, Melbourne.
 In 1983, he obtained MBBS (Hons) at the University of Melbourne, a postgraduate diploma in Community Child Health at Flinders University in 1989, a research Doctorate of Medicine in medical education at Monash University in 1995, and he was awarded Fellowship of the Royal Australian College of General Practitioners in 1989.

 Professional career

-Kidd was President of the Royal Australian College of General Practitioners from 2002-06.
+Kidd was President of the Royal Australian College of General Practitioners from 2002–06.
 He was Head of the Department of General Practice at The University of Sydney between 1998 and 2008.
 In 2009, he was appointed as an Honorary Professor with the School of Medicine at The University of Sydney.

-From 2009-16, he served as the Executive Dean of the Faculty of Medicine, Nursing and Health Sciences at Flinders University with responsibility for the School of Medicine, the School of Nursing and Midwifery, and the School of Health Sciences.
+From 2009–16, he served as the Executive Dean of the Faculty of Medicine, Nursing and Health Sciences at Flinders University with responsibility for the School of Medicine, the School of Nursing and Midwifery, and the School of Health Sciences.